Downtown Knoxville Walk (Self Guided), Knoxville

 4) East Tennessee History Center (must see)

-The Custom House also made history in the 1800s as a popular hangout of “Fiddlin’ Bob” Robert L. Taylor, a pension agent who used to entertain visitors with his tall tales, jokes and, most importantly, his masterly fiddle playing.
-A talented performer, he regularly took part at fiddling competitions in Market Square, and did so well that eventually his fiddling skills saw him become one of Tennessee’s most popular politicians.
-Using fiddle as a political tool, Taylor subsequently served as a state governor and a U.S. Senator.
-So much for fiddling...
+Among other things, in the late 19th century, this building made history as a popular hangout of “Fiddlin’ Bob” Robert L. Taylor, a pension agent who used to entertain visitors with his tall tales, jokes, and, most importantly, his masterly fiddle playing.
+A talented performer, he regularly took part in fiddling competitions in Market Square and did so well, in fact, that his fiddling skills saw him become one of Tennessee’s most prominent politicians.
+Using fiddle as a political tool (performing at political rallies), Taylor eventually succeeded at becoming a state governor, from 1887 to 1891 and again from 1897 to 1899, and then a U.S. Senator.
+So much for fiddling, huh...

 The Tennessee Theatre is a 1920s-era movie palace, located within the Burwell Building in downtown Knoxville.
-The Burwell Building was built in 1907.
-At a height of 166 feet (51 m), it was Knoxville's tallest structure until 1912.
-The Tennessee Theater occupies an annex to the building that was added in 1928.
+It occupies an annex added to the building in 1928, while the building itself was constructed in 1907.
+At a height of 166 feet (51 m), it remained Knoxville's tallest structure until 1912.

 6) First Presbyterian Church and Its Cemetery